Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 The city that you see today was built in the Middle Ages, and its medieval atmosphere is irresistibly enchanting.

-That said, Mdina has become very popular, so get here early in the morning or wait for the day trippers to go back to where they’re staying.
+That said, Mdina has become very popular, so get here early in the morning or wait for the day trippers to go back to where they’re staying and spend the evening and night here.

 Other notable historic cities are the Three Cities (Vittoriosa, Senglea, and Cospicua) and Mosta.